-Humane Society Legislative Fund endorses Rep. Dan Lipinski in Primary for Illinois’ 3rd Congressional District
+Humane Society Legislative Fund endorses Rep. Carlos Curbelo for Florida’s 26th Congressional District

-Humane Society Legislative Fund endorses Rep. Dan Lipinski in Primary for Illinois’ 3rd Congressional District
+Humane Society Legislative Fund endorses Rep. Carlos Curbelo for Florida’s 26th Congressional District

-WASHINGTON (March 13, 2018)—Today the Humane Society Legislative Fund, the nation’s leading political advocacy organization for animal welfare, announced its endorsement of Dan Lipinski in the Democratic Party primary for Illinois’ 3rd Congressional District.
+WASHINGTON (July 2, 2018)—Today the Humane Society Legislative Fund, the nation’s leading political advocacy organization for animal welfare, announced its endorsement of Rep. Carlos Curbelo for Florida’s 26th Congressional District.

-"Dan Lipinski has been a stalwart supporter for animal protection legislation while in Congress," said Sara Amundson, executive director of the Humane Society Legislative Fund.
-"The Humane Society Legislative Fund is excited to support Dan Lipinski, and voters in the 3rd District who care about the humane treatment of animals should back his re-election.”
+“Carlos Curbelo is a consistent supporter of animal protection legislation in the 115th Congress," said Sara Amundson, president of the Humane Society Legislative Fund.
+"Voters in Florida’s 26th congressional district who care about building a more humane society should support his re-election.”

-Among his efforts in the 115th Congress, Rep. Lipinski:
+Among his efforts in the 115th Congress, Rep. Curbelo:

 • Cosponsored the Pet and Women Safety (PAWS) Act (H.R.
-909 and S.322) to protect the human and animal victims of domestic violence and support the work of battered women’s shelters to accommodate pets.
+909) to protect the human and animal survivors of domestic violence and support the work of domestic violence shelters to accommodate pets.

 • Cosponsored the Prevent Animal Cruelty and Torture (PACT) Act (H.R.
-1494 and S.654) to make malicious animal cruelty a crime on federal property and in interstate commerce, and complement the state anti-cruelty laws.
+1494) to make malicious animal cruelty a crime on federal property and in interstate commerce, and complement the state anti-cruelty laws.

 • Cosponsored the Safeguard American Food Exports (SAFE) Act (H.R.
-113 and S. 1706) to prohibit the slaughter and export of horses for human consumption overseas.
+113) to prohibit the slaughter and export of horses for human consumption overseas.

-• Cosponsored the Shark Fin Sales/Trade Elimination Act (H.R.
-1456 and S.793) to prohibit the trade of shark fins.
+• Cosponsored the Shark Fin Sales Elimination Act (H.R.
+1456) to prohibit the trade of shark fins, for which sharks are hunted and their maimed bodies returned to the ocean.

 • Cosponsored the Dog and Cat Meat Trade Prohibition Act of 2017 (H.R.
 1406) to prohibit the domestic slaughter, trade and import of dogs and cats for human consumption.